Catrovitch/Full-Stack-Open-Notes/Part-5/2-props.children-and-proptypes.md

 - The same functionality could have been achieved with using "old React" calss-based components.
 More about this in part 7 of the course.

+## PropTypes
+- prop-types is an npm library which is used to enforce prop-types on to components.

+## ESlint
+- eslint-plugin-jest is a library used for avoiding undesired and irrelevant errors connected to ESLint, when testing an application.